ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

    save
    ```
    {: codeblock}
-3. To validate the firewalls and routing at both ends are configured correctly and are now allowing ICMP and tcp traffic ping the gateway address of the remote subnet, first from the VRA command line and if successful then by logging into the VSI.
+3. To validate the firewalls and routing at both ends are configured correctly and are now allowing ICMP and TCP traffic ping the gateway address of the remote subnet, first from the VRA command line and if successful then by logging into the VSI.
    ```bash
    ping <Remote Subnet Gateway IP>
    ssh root@<VSI Private IP>